Lalu Prasad Yadav: Emergence as the leader of plebeians

-During his tenure, Yadav never tried to emulate the erstwhile elite chief ministers.
-He took part in the public festivals and popularised his famous Kurta far Holi (cloth tearing holi).
-On this occasion his invitees and the media persons would reach his house shouting: Kaha Chhupal hai Lalu Sala (Where is the bloody Lalu hiding ?).
-Yadav also responded in a similar abusive tone.
+During his tenure, Lalu never tried to emulate the erstwhile elite chief ministers.
+He took part in the public festivals and popularised his famous Kurta far Holi (cloth tearing Holi).
+On this occasion his invitees and the media persons would reach his house shouting: Kaha Chhupal hai Lalu Sala (Where is the bloody Lalu hiding?).
+Lalu also responded in a similar abusive tone.
 The vulgar songs were also played on the occasion.
-Besides this, he never hesitated in calling himself as a son of poor Goala (herder).
-During his public celebration of Holi festival, he used to play the Dhol himself and dance on the beat of Jogira song.
-Yadav's rallies were called railla, a symbol of masculinity.
+Besides this, he never hesitated in calling himself the son of a poor Goala (herder).
+During his public celebration of Holi festival, he used to play the Dhol himself and dance to the beat of Jogira song.
+Lalu's rallies were called railla, a symbol of masculinity.
 Those participating in these rallies were supposed to carry a lathi, a robust stick, which was both the symbol of "masculinity" as well as the chief weapon of a "herder", who used it to manage his cows.
 The drinking of Bhang, a natural liquor and sitting the whole night to watch the Launda dance (Dance of a Eunuch acting as a woman) made him popular among rural Biharis but all of these obscene activities of a Chief Minister irritated the middle class sensibilities.